There are different ways to value a stock. These five stock and financial ratios are fundamental to accessing a stock's general value.

-Knowing how to use key financial ratios provides the basic groundwork to get started
+Knowing how to use key financial and stock ratios provides the basic groundwork to get started

 No ratio or analysis tool can reliably stand alone as an indicator of a stock’s current or future value

-Company fundamentals can change, which is why it’s a good idea to periodically check the most important stock ratios
+Company fundamentals can change, which is why it’s a good idea to periodically check the most important financial and stock ratios

 Figuring out the value of a stock can be as simple or as complex as you make it.
 It depends on how much depth of perspective you need.
 If you see too much, it’s easy to miss the important points amid the complexity.
 If you see too little, you risk leaving a lot of important information unknown.